kubeslice/kubeslice-controller/README.md

 ```

 ### Uninstalling the kubeslice-controller
-For more information, see [uninstalling the KubeSlice](https://docs.avesha.io/opensource/uninstalling-kubeslice).
+For more information, see [uninstalling KubeSlice](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-cloud-clusters/uninstalling-kubeslice).

 ```console
 make chart-undeploy